 Is It an Emergency?

-A broken, cracked, or chipped tooth is not a pleasant experience, but it is not always cause for immediate alarm.
+A broken, cracked, or chipped tooth is not a pleasant experience, but not always cause for immediate alarm.
 You should seek chipped tooth repair immediately if you are experiencing a lot of pain or there are sharp fragments in your mouth.
-If you have noticed some damage to your tooth, but you don’t have any pain, you can make an appointment in a few days’ time.
+If you notice some damage to your tooth, but you don’t have any pain, you can make an appointment in a few days’ time.

 Regardless of the damage, once you notice you have a damaged tooth you need to make an appointment with your dentist.
 Damaged teeth do not get better on their own, and they will require specialized treatment by a trained professional.